Keshkal

 Keskal is a city in Kondagaon district formerly in Madhya Pradesh and now in Chhattisgarh, India.

-Place of interest

-Located in the center of Chhattisgarh, Keskal Chhattisgarh combines natural beauty and cultural heritage.
-Renowned for its stunning scenery, lush forests, and impressive waterfalls, this area has become more popular.

 Geography

 It is located at an elevation of 651 m above MSL.

 Location

 Keskal is 129 km from Jagdalpur 180 km from Raipur, 30 km from Kanker and about 60 km north of Kondagaon on NH30.

 The nearest airport is Raipur Airport and railway station is at Jagdalpur.